mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I looked for buyers whose vision for the company aligned with mine, but I also recognized that my control or desires for the company ended when the new owner took over.

-### Revised the broker agreement so that they get paid when I get paid
+### Revised the broker agreement so that the broker gets paid when I get paid

 The broker agreement that Quiet Light initially sent me said that their broker fee is a percentage of the purchase price, and it's due at closing.